JetBrains/youtrack-python-scripts/README.md

 [![official JetBrains project](http://jb.gg/badges/official-flat-square.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

+# Deprecation Notice
+This package is deprecated and will not work with YouTrack 2021.3 and later.
+If you're looking to import data to YouTrack please consider [built-in imports](https://www.jetbrains.com/help/youtrack/standalone/imports.html) instead.
+The package will also receive little support and maintenance, if any.

 # Before you begin
 YouTrack provides built-in imports from Jira, GitHub, Mantis, and Redmine.
 It also lets you set up a migration from one YouTrack instance to another.
 If you want to import issues from one of these sources, we strongly encourage you to use the built-in import feature instead of the scripts in this repository.